chrissykrissy/HowToSpendADay/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can create a new course
-4. as a user, I can view all the shared courses
+4. as a user, I can view all the shared locations
-5. as a user, I can add courses
+5. as a user, I can seach locations
-6. as a user, I can choose to view only my courses
+6. as a user, I can rate courses

 ## Research Topics